 Protecting oil and gas pipeline SCADA systems is critical.
-Our VP of Engineering, Michael Stout, contributed an article to Pipeline & Gas Journal.
-This blog focuses on assisting industry professionals—here are helpful excerpts with updated information.
-This is a series in 2 parts:
+This blog focuses on assisting industry professionals with important information.

-However, in remote locations where SCADA monitoring equipment is located, the use of an industrial on-line UPS is required.
-Many remote outdoor installations are situated in harsh power environments where power sensitive PLCs and on-line UPSs may be installed inside buildings without any climate control systems, or in protective NEMA-rated enclosures.
-Even though the on-line UPS is protected from the remaining elements, attempting to use an off-the-shelf UPS (commercial-grade) in these extreme temperature environments is a poor decision and often results in a UPS failure.
+However, in remote locations where SCADA monitoring equipment is used, an online industrial UPS is required.
+The power sensitive PLCs and online UPSs may be installed inside buildings without any climate control systems, or in protective NEMA-rated enclosures.
+Even though the online UPS is protected from the remaining elements, attempting to use an off-the-shelf UPS (commercial-grade) in these extreme temperature environments is a poor decision and often results in a UPS failure.

 Safety agency’s approval of temperature rating: commercial-grade vs. industrial online UPS

 A commercial-grade online UPS having a UL or ETL Listing for operation over a 0°C to 40°C (32°F to 104°F), temperature range typically has been submitted by the manufacturer to a safety agency for an engineering evaluation.
 As part of the evaluation, a temperature profile is taken of the highest heat generating components and heatsinks to assure they do not exceed their maximum temperature ratings, while the UPS is operated at the maximum temperature specified by the manufacturer.
 A UPS incorporates many high power components that can overheat, causing the UPS to potentially fail.